ECON3350 Money, Banking and Financial Markets

 - Students are able to (1) explain the operation of modern financial markets and their regulation, including the behaviour of the markets for a variety of financial instruments; (2) identify recent trends in financial markets and their causes and effects; (3) analyse institutional and regulatory changes in financial markets and the conduct of monetary policy since the global financial crisis in 2008; and (4) analyse the operation of financial markets and financial intermediaries and their effect on the economy.

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignments; and (3) exams.
+- Indicative assessments in this unit are as follows: (1) online quizzes; (2) assignments; and (3) exams.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.